 The 30 percent ruling means that 30 percent of your salary is paid out on a tax free basis for a period of five years.
 Want to know if you are eligibel for the 30% ruling?
 Do you want a second opinion after your 30% ruling was denied?
 Did your 30% ruling come to an end?
 Contact our tax advisors to see how we can help you.

-30 percent ruling
+Applying for the 30 percent ruling

 30 ruling requirements

-- The specific expertise requirement is mainly based on a minimum salary requirement of € 36.705,- (in 2015) taxable salary plus the 30 percent allowance, which means about € 52.000 gross salary (including the 30 percent tax free part).
+- The specific expertise requirement is mainly based on a minimum salary requirement of € 39.647 in 2022 (€ 38.961 in 2021) taxable salary plus the 30 percent allowance, which means about € 56.639 in 2022 (€ 55.659 in 2021) gross salary (including the 30 percent tax free part);

 - Specific regulations apply to graduates and research scientists.
 If PhD graduates are offered a job in the Netherlands after they graduate, they are not obligated to have lived abroad before accepting the job.
-The minimum taxable salary needs to be € 26.605.
-For research scientists there is no minimum salary.
+The minimum taxable salary needs to be € 30.001 in 2022 (2021: € 29.616).
+For research scientists there is no minimum salary;

 If you would like to know what the possibilities are in your case or seek advice how to apply the 30 ruling, please do not hesitate to contact us.